MatteP1/thesis/Tasks.md

 - [x] If time permits, use hocap spec to prove a spec of a client
   - [x] Clean up proof of client spec
-  - [ ] Add to report file overview
+  - [x] Add to report file overview
   - [ ] write small section about it in chapter on specifications
-    - [ ] Show code
+    - [x] Show code
     - [ ] Argue for sufficiency of sequential spec if we hadn't spawned a thread, but just invoked enqdeq twice
+    - [ ] Mention why we can't use sequential spec when using parallel construct: Ht-par demands we split our resources to prove the first and second thread. isqueue_seq not duplicable so can't give to both, but both will need predicate to invoke specifications for enqueue and dequeue.
+Concurrent spec solves this issue by making queue predicate persistent, but the concurrent specification is not strong enough...
-    - [ ] Argue for need of hocap spec since concurrent and spawning thread: The threads will need to know state of the queue to argue that the dequeue in enqdeq is not None.
-Concurrent spec only tells us that the enqueue is either None or Some v.
+    - [ ] Argue for need of hocap spec since concurrent and spawning thread: The threads will need to know the state of the queue to argue that the dequeue in enqdeq is not None.
+If the dequeue results in None, then unwrap crashes, so it is paramount that we can conclude that the dequeues are not None.
+The concurrent spec only tells us that the dequeue is either None or Some v.
 We have no way of proving that it must be Some v.
-Hocap spec allows us to conclude that the queue is non-empty, hence it must be Some v.
+Hence the concurrent spec is not strong enough.
+Since the Hocap spec allows us to track the contents of the queue, we are able to exclude the case, where the dequeues results in None.
+Further, we can argue about the actual values that are dequeue.
+It must be either a or b.
     - [ ] Mention idea of proofs.
 Maybe show invariant.

 - [ ] Improvements for introduction